Ayodub/Ayodub/README.md

 - 🌱 I’m currently learning Cyber Security, Coding, and Cloud.
 - 👯 I’m looking for my first role in the industry.
 - 🥅 2021 Goals: Earn as many certifications as possible.
-- ⚡ Fun fact: I'm a Chess Master and have (ghost)written two books on Chess.

 ### Spotify Playing 🎧